davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theOtherSide/outOfTheTrap.md

 "And a pair of eyes," added the minister.
 {{/if-has-not-flag}}
 {{else}}
-"Let's see if we make it in one piece," the minister said."
+"Let's see if we make it in one piece," said the minister.
 {{/if-has-not-flag}}